Robert Esche: International play

 Esche has represented the United States in the 1997 and 1998 World Junior Ice Hockey Championships and the IIHF World Championships in 2000, shutting out Russia in Russia, an accomplishment he still lists as his greatest moment in hockey.
 He represented the US team in 2001 and also received the starting nod at the 2004 World Cup of Hockey.

 Esche was named to the 2006 US Men's Olympic Hockey Team in Turin.
 He played one game in the Olympic tournament, losing 5–4 to Russia.

 Esche played for the 2008 Team USA Hockey team in the World Championships which took place in Canada.
 He had earned some starts after sitting out the first few games, including a 42 save performance in a controversial 3–2 loss against Finland.
 He also posted a 9–1 victory against Norway.

-Personal
+Personal life

 Esche has two children with his former wife Kelly.

 Esche is nicknamed "Chico" after former NHL goaltender Chico Resch because his sticks were labeled R. Esche.